PostgreSQL List Schemas: Various Ways to Show All Schemas

 As you can see, there are differences in how each command handles the visibility of schemas.
 System schemas are not displayed by default in certain contexts but are visible in others.
 Keep that in mind while choosing the schema listing method.

-While the command line remains the classical approach to working with databases, using GUI tools can make your life significantly easier by simplifying your daily routine.
-In this article, we are going to use dbForge Studio for PostgreSQL — an IDE that allows you to create, develop, and execute queries, as well as edit and adjust the code to their requirements in a convenient and user-friendly interface.
+While the command line remains a classic approach to working with databases, using GUI tools can make your life significantly easier by simplifying your daily routine.
+In this article, we are going to use dbForge Studio for PostgreSQL — an IDE that allows you to create, develop, and execute queries, as well as edit and adjust code to your requirements in a convenient and user-friendly interface.
 On top of that, it provides functionality for query formatting and profiling, data reporting and editing, data and schema comparison, building pivot tables, and master-detail relations.
 You will find the complete list of features on our website.

 1. In Database Explorer, expand the desired database to see both its system and user schemas.